 Request access to your personal data – This means that you have a right to request a copy of the personal data we hold about you;

 Request the correction of your personal data – This means that if any personal data we hold about you is incomplete or incorrect, you have a right to have this corrected.
-In such case, we may need you to provide evidence and documentation (such as your ID documentation or proof of address) to support your request;
+It is important that the personal data we hold about you is accurate and current.
+Please keep us informed if your personal data changes during your relationship with us.

 Request the erasure of your personal data – This means that you may request the erasure of your personal data where, amongst others, the purposes for collecting and processing your personal data have been extinguished or fulfilled.
 This right is not absolute – in certain cases, such as those where we are obliged under a legal obligation to retain the data, or where we have reason that the retention of data is necessary for us to defend ourselves in a legal dispute, we would not be able to accede to your request;